Draika/libgdx-inGameConsole/README.md

+Minor customisations to StrongJoshua/libgdx-inGameConsole

+See commit history from changes

+--- Stuff from base README.md file ---

 # libGDX In-Game Console
 This is a libGDX library that allows a developer to add a console (similar to how it is featured in Source games) to their game.
 Check out the changelog at my [website](https://www.strongjoshua.net/projects/games/libgdx-ingame-console)!